Summer is coming, and we all will be hitting the road!

 Every credit card has a max on how many days are covered.
 With some Capital One cards, the max is as little as 15 days for domestic rentals.
 With Amex, the standard coverage is for agreements up to 30 days, though you can purchase a premium plan which will offer primary coverage on agreements for up to 42 days.

-Please note that the max days is applicable to the rental agreement, so if your agreement is longer then the max days you will not be eligible for coverage even from day one.
-(Avis allows you to split the agreement with out requiring you to return first the car)
+Please note that on many cards, the max days are applicable to the rental agreement, so if your agreement is longer than the max days you will not be eligible for coverage even from day one.

 Some countries are excluded

 Check your cardmember agreement before traveling to make sure the country you’re visiting is covered.

 Coverage for authorized users

 Car rental insurance usually applies to you, the cardholder, and account authorized users, plus it also includes all additional renters on the same rental agreement.
 With Amex, coverage will extend to your spouse or domestic partner as well.